Skip to main content

 Insurers have what is called subrogation rights.
 Subrogation rights allow Insurers to demand the amount spent on your medical care to come out of the settlement.
 Look for this listed on your insurance policy.
 This can help you gain a better understanding of what it means so you can be prepared.

-Steps to Negotiating Your Medical Bills Successfully
+Steps to Negotiating Medical Bills After Accident Successfully

 Actionable steps to take when negotiating your medical bills include the following.